 When it comes to shopping for yoga attire there are a wide variety of options available on the market today.
 You will find everything from shorts and shirts to sweat clothes, leotards and yoga pants all designed to make your experience fashionable and fun.

 Look for clothing that is stretchable and preferably made from a cotton

 fiber that is breathable to help keep you cool and comfortable during your

-idea to invest in a nice pair of yoga shoes or at least socks just in case the classroom is cold or the instructor decides to take the class outside for an open-air session.
+While most of the time yoga is practiced in your bare feet, it’s a good idea to invest in a nice pair of yoga shoes or at least socks just in case the classroom is cold or the instructor decides to take the class outside for an open-air session.

 To the final installment of Why Yoga Matters,